 - Personal transformation through travel with Linda Marson.

 Her work as a celebrant means that she creates and facilitates rites of passage for people, marking all the important events in life from baby-namings to funerals.
 She particularly enjoys performing handfastings, and is licensed to carry out legal marriages in the Republic of Ireland.
 As a Priestess of The Fellowship of Isis, she works to honour the Goddess and the Divine Feminine in all her forms.
 As a storyteller, she takes a particular pride in continuing the oral tradition of Irish folklore, and focus on Irish mythology.
+Click here to visit her website.

 Mary K. Greer